 Where do I get rhassoul clay?

 How easy it is to find will depend on where you live.
-I’m currently in London and could not find it in the obvious places like Whole Foods and Planet Organic, I got mine at the Festival of Life and I assume they would sell it at other shows like the Mind Body Spirit festival.
+I’m currently in London and could not find it in the obvious places like Whole Foods and Planet Organic.
+I got mine at the Festival of Life and I assume they would sell it at other fairs like the Mind Body Spirit Festival.